dawranliou/dawranliou.com/content/13-getting-start-with-python-internals.md

 Before we jump into the disassembled code above, you need to know - Python virtual machine is a "Stack Machine."
-Python internally keeps track of a "Value Stack," which stores all the values for the upcoming operations to use them.
-If you still don't have any idea what I meant, imaging Python is a guy who always picks the top-most T-shirt from his drawer.
+Python internally keeps track of a "Value Stack," which stores all the values for the upcoming operations to use.
+If you still don't have any idea what a value stack is about, imaging Python is a lazy guy who always grabs the top-most T-shirt from his drawer.
 When he has more clean T-shirts, he simply stacks them on top of the other T-shirts.
-This guy sometimes may get a extra T-shirt to go to the gym, sometimes may take several T-shirt for donation, or he may do any operation with his T-shirts, but he is very discipline about picking the top-most T-shirt first.
+This guy sometimes may grab an extra T-shirt to go to the gym, sometimes may take several T-shirt for donation, or he may do any action with his T-shirts, but he is very discipline about picking the top-most T-shirt first.
 This guy is a Stack Machine.